California Mortgage and Refinance Rates

 Mortgage options in California

-- California conventional mortgages: Rates and requirements will vary depending on the area you want to live in and your financial situation.
+- California conventional mortgages: Rates and requirements for conventional mortgages will vary depending on the area you want to live in and your financial situation.
 You can compare mortgage rates to find the option that’s right for you.

 - CalHFA: The California Housing Finance Agency (CalHFA) offers state residents access to mortgages, as well as smaller loans designed to help with down payment or closing costs.
 To get started, borrowers can contact a CalHFA-approved lender or preferred loan officer.